joshsh/archive/ripple/trunk/README.txt

 Overview
 ================================================================================

 Ripple is dedicated scripting language for the Semantic Web.
-Ripple scripts not only query the Semantic Web, but actually reside within it as RDF data structures, forming a global network of interlinked programs.
-As a programming language, Ripple is best classified as a relational stack language, closely related to functional stack languages such as Joy, Factor and Cat.
-As a Semantic Web interface, Ripple is a fast, text-based linked data explorer with the unlimited flexibility of user-defined browsing patterns.
+Ripple programs not only query the Semantic Web, but actually reside within it as RDF data structures, forming a global network of interlinked programs.
+Ripple is a relational stack language, closely related to functional stack languages such as Joy, Factor and Cat.
+As a Semantic Web interface, Ripple is a fast, text-based linked data crawler and browser with all of the flexibility of a Turing-complete programming language.

 This Java implementation includes a query API, an extensible library of primitive functions, and an interactive command-line interpreter.